Tamanuku

 Tamanuku, formerly known as FC Teasi, is a Tuvaluan football club from Nukufetau that currently plays in the Tuvalu A-Division.

 The team's home ground is the Tuvalu Sports Ground, the only stadium in Tuvalu.
 Tamanuku plays on an amateur level, as do all the teams in Tuvalu.
 They also have a reserve squad and a women's team.

 History

 Tamanuku was formed in 1980.
 The first name was FC Teasi.
-Tamanuku won the Independence Cup in 2005, against Lakena United with a score of 1–0.
+In 2015 Tamanuku won the Independence Cup (held to recognise the independence of Tuvalu), against Lakena United with a score of 1–0.
 They also won the NBT Cup in 2013, against Tofaga A with a score of 4-2.